Amius consists of:

 We collect the above information to administer our site and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes and as part of our efforts to keep our site safe and secure.

 We will only process your personal information for the following purposes:

-In general there are no detrimental effects for you if you do not provide us with your personal data.
+In general, there are no detrimental effects to you if you do not provide us with your personal data.
 However where the data is necessary to fulfil our legal and contractual obligations and you have not provided it to us, Amius may not be able to process your request or continue dealing with you and will notify you accordingly.